Boutonniere Deformity: Muscle, Joint Disorder | Causes and Treatment

 What are the Causes of Boutonniere Deformity?

 There are several causes of Boutonniere Deformity.
-While an injury to the central slip extensor tendon in your hand is a common cause of the deformity.
-The tendon often has a slit, and if it is not corrected, the deformity can last longer and it can become permanent.
+At the same time, an injury to your hand's central slip extensor tendon is a common cause of the deformity.
+The tendon often has a slit; if it is not corrected, the deformation can last longer and become permanent.

 Another cause of it is arthritis.
 Arthritis affects joints and bones and can cause severe restrictions on movement.
-This can also result in Boutonniere deformity, if not treated on time.
-In rare cases, it can also be a result of a birth defect.
+This can also result in Boutonniere deformity if not treated on time.
+In rare cases, it can also result from a congenital disability.
 It is always advisable to consult a doctor to find out the root cause of it, which will help in planning a treatment process.

 What are the Symptoms of Boutonniere Deformity?

-It is important to understand how your fingers function, and figuring out symptoms will help identify some of them, which can aid in addressing them as soon as you can.
+It is essential to understand how your fingers function, and figuring out symptoms will help identify some of them, which can aid in addressing them as soon as possible.
 Here are some of them.

-If it is an injury, the symptoms will show up within a few hours, where the fingers will be bent, and movement will be very limited.
-Sometimes, it may take a few weeks, and the bend can form over that period of time.
-Another symptom will be pain and swelling in the joints of your fingers, which restrict movement.
-Different types of Boutonniere Deformity include boutonniere deformity of a finger, boutonniere deformity of thumbs, and more.
+If it is an injury, the symptoms will show up within a few hours, where the fingers will be bent, and movement will be minimal.
+Another symptom is pain and swelling in the joints of your fingers, which restrict movement.
+Different types of Boutonniere Deformity include boutonniere deformity of a finger, thumbs, and more.

 How to Diagnose Boutonniere Deformity?